 The Arts in Special Education Consortium sponsored a meeting between senior NYCDOE administrators, the UFT, selected principals and members of our Steering Committee to consider the need to provide professional development in the arts to paraprofessionals.
 Many thanks to the Center for Arts Education for hosting that initial discussion.

-Why Good Work Works: Propelling a Dialogue for Special Education and The Arts, our first conference, was held at the Uris Center, Metropolitan Museum of Art.
-Click here for details.
+ASEC’s first conference, Why Good Work Works: Propelling a Dialogue for Special Education and The Arts, was held at the Uris Center, Metropolitan Museum of Art.